Click Here

 Claflin Field

-Grab your flannel and your friend — Fall Fest kicks off tomorrow, and it’s going to be better than ever!
+Grab your flannel and your friends— tomorrow is Fall Fest, and it’s going to be better than ever.

 But that’s just the beginning.
-Come enjoy: Creative craft stations, delicious seasonal snacks, relay races, live music and entertainment, bouncy houses for the kids … and a whole lot of fall-themed fun for the entire family!
+Come and enjoy creative craft stations, delicious seasonal snacks, relay races, live music and entertainment, bouncy houses for the kids, and a whole lot of fall-themed fun for the entire family.

 It takes a village to make Fall Fest great.
 Want to be part of the magic?
 We’re looking for volunteers to help with: